tkirby/BubbleThingie/README.md

 BubbleThingie
 =============

-Messages app Text and Image Bubbles on IOS
+Messages-like Text and Image Bubbles on iOS.
+There's a couple different methods shown (UIView, UIButton...).
+Not sure if this is the correct or most efficient way to implement this but I couldn't find any other examples of how to do this.

 ![Screenshot](https://raw.github.com/tkirby/BubbleThingie/master/doc/screenshot.png "Bubbles!")